Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 In this session, I learned about UI kits, the basics of storyboards, navigation, connection, and inspection in the storyboards.
 I made an iOS application for a pizza ordering system that has multiple screens.

 ## 7. Session07 - ListDemo
-In this session, I learned about Lists, Identifiable, Hashable, etc. I created a ListDemo app that shows the list of books and also navigates to its detailed page view.
+In this session, I learned about Lists, CDRUD in Lists, Identifiable, Hashable, etc. I created a ListDemo app that shows the list of books and also navigates to its detailed page view.
 Moreover, I learned and practiced about adding multiple languages to the application.

+## 8. Session08 - MultiScreenDemo
+In this session, I learned and practiced about multiple screens on iOS apps, NavigationStack, NavigationView, Observable, ObservedObject, EnvironmentObject, Published, sending and passing data to multiple screens, the bottom navigation tab, and many more.
+I developed an app called MultiScreenDemo, where users can log in with their credentials, view the dashboard, and navigate to multiple screens while sending and passing data to each page.